 Standard ski resort fare at Solitude is getting a major upgrade at all of the dining spots on the mountain.
-The Moonbeam Day Lodge is the resort's largest cafeteria-style space, and made from-scratch food philosophies as well as design changes, make it a delicious and convenient place to grab a quick bite or linger for lunch.
+The Moonbeam Day Lodge, a cafeteria-style space with a scratch food philosophy as well as design changes, make it a delicious and convenient place to grab a quick bite or linger for lunch.

 Up on the mountain, the Roundhouse building’s distinct circular, yurt-like design has been reconcepted to serve up a hearty menu of Himalayan and Wasatch-inspired mountain food (think tasty curries and soothing naan bread) to refuel you for another run on the mountain.